Social Engagement: High

 Special requirements: Every board is different and some are looking for a particular kind of expertise or stakeholder.

 Finding a position: To start locating nonprofits, take a look at your alma mater, your local United Way Chapter, or regional associations of charities you like.
-Visit Guidestar to search for nonprofit organizations by location, mission area, or directly by name.
-The Guidestar database evaluates the mission and effectiveness of almost every nonprofit.
+Visit Candid to search for nonprofit organizations by location, mission area, or directly by name.
+Their platform provides a way for nonprofits to tell the public about their mission and programs and how they measure their effectiveness and awards ‘Seals of Transparency’ based on how much information the organization provides.
 Boardsource can give you a more in depth idea of what is legally expected of nonprofit board members and what the role entails.
-This article in Forbes outlines how to find the best board to join.
+This article outlines how to find the best board to join.